Skip to main content

 1. Obtain and Modify Configuration File.

-• Download the sample configuration file from VW Appliance settings: Settings > Slack Integration > Download Configuration File.
+• Download the sample configuration file from IO Appliance settings: Settings > Slack Integration > Download Configuration File.

-• Customize the configuration file to align with your Slack app and VW credentials.
+• Customize the configuration file to align with your Slack app and IO credentials.

 step1.png